DeeMcCart/CI_PP3_RepairsTracker/README.md

 * https://stackoverflow.com/questions/11552320/correct-way-to-pause-a-python-program
 * https://blog.finxter.com/python-convert-string-list-to-uppercase/#:~:text=The%20most%20Pythonic%20way%20to,new%20string%20list%2C%20all%20uppercase.
 * https://www.studytonight.com/python-howtos/how-to-print-colored-text-in-python
+* useriasminna - referenced project to see about tabulating, printing coloured text and adding a background image.
+Located at teh following URL:  https://github.com/useriasminna/american_pizza_order_system/tree/main

 ### Acknowledgements
 * I would like to sincerely thank my mentor, Mo Shami for his excellent guidance and support.